BillFlugrath/NeRF_BlenderDataPipeline/README.md

 2) The camera poses (i.e. view matrices) used for training
 3) A camera intrinsic scalar value called "Focal" which is roughly the focal length.

 Thus, the data pipeline starts with a Blender scene with the end result being an npz file with the correct format for the NeRF demo to train on.
-This project includes a sample Blender file that was output and used for training.
+This project (NeRF_BlenderDataPipeline) includes a sample Blender file that was output and used for training.
 It also includes a sample output image sequence and camera pose file.

+The project contains two text documents that explain in detail how to create new training data for the NeRF demo app.
+Creating new training data is easy and simply requires a properly constructed Blender scene with 3-D models and an animated camera.
+A python script is then invoked to output the new training data file.